MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

             }
         }
     },
-    # Optionally provide your AI Studio project information to track your evaluation results in your Azure AI Studio project
+    # Optionally provide your Azure AI project information to track your evaluation results in your Azure AI project
     azure_ai_project = azure_ai_project,
     # Optionally provide an output path to dump a json of metric summary, row level data and metric and studio URL
     output_path="./myevalresults.json"